vectorgrp/sil-kit/Demos/README.md

 ## Build Instructions

-For the binary release, the cmake build from the 'IntegrationBus-Demos' directory should work on all supported platforms in a similar way:
+For the binary release, the cmake build from the 'SilKit-Demos' directory should work on all supported platforms in a similar way:

 > mkdir build